Travis Kelce Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Matchup vs. New York

-- Kelce had 109 receiving yards per game in one career matchup against the Giants, 109.0 more than his receiving yards prop bet over/under for Monday's game (0.0).
+- Kelce totaled 109 receiving yards in his lone career matchup against the Giants, 29.5 more than his over/under in Monday's game.

-- Kelce did not have a touchdown catch in that matchup against the Giants.
+- Kelce did not have a touchdown catch in that contest against the Giants.

 - Note: Kelce's stats vs. Giants date back to 2016.

-- The Giants are allowing 256.9 passing yards per game this year, the NFL's 14th-ranked pass defense.
+- The 256.9 yards per game the Giants are giving up through the air makes them the NFL's 14th-ranked pass defense.

-- With 14 passing TDs allowed this year, the Giants defense is ranked 22nd in the league.
+- The Giants have conceded 14 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.

 Recent Performances

-- Kelce put together a 65-yard performance against the Titans last week on seven catches while being targeted 12 times.
+- In last week's outing against the Titans, Kelce was targeted 12 times, totaling 65 yards on seven receptions.

-- In his last three games, Kelce has collected 221 yards on 21 receptions with one touchdown, averaging 73.7 yards per game, on 33 targets.
+- Over his last three outings, Kelce has collected 221 yards on 21 receptions with one touchdown, averaging 73.7 yards per game, on 33 targets.

 Kelce's Kansas City Teammates